azoff/stormkeg-android/STORMKEG.md

 out of downloading the latest Android libraries, which will be necessary to build the application locally.

 Of course, to work with Stormpath, you'll need to [create an account][5] and generate an API key using the instructions from [The Java Quickstart][2].
-You can store the `apiKey.json` file in the `assets` folder found in `kegtab/src/main`.
-The file will be ignored by version control, so don't worry about committing it.
+You can store the `apiKey.json` file locally for now; we'll reference it later in the process.

 ## Ensure The App Builds
 Before we can make any changes, we need to make sure the app can be built.
 Importing the existing project gets you most of the way